Halalaluyafail3/MultiMapTemplate/README.md

 `Alloc`: A `void*`<br>
 `Free`: Any type, even incomplete types such as `void`

+This macro defines all functions declared by `MapDecl`.

+## Constraints
 When `Hash`, `Cmp`, `Alloc`, or `Free` are provided as macros they shall be fully protected by parentheses, and evaluate each of their arguments exactly once except for the pointer to map argument which may be evaluated any number of times.

 There are some restrictions on the functions or macros provided:<br>